2series/cyber-labs-2series/cybr-labs/foundational/02ctf.md

     *   **`aws s3 cp example.txt s3://<BUCKET_NAME>/ --profile s3role`:** Upload a file.

-    *   **Demonstrating Access Denied:** The lab shows that if we try to run `aws s3api create-bucket` with the `--profile s3` (the IAM User profile), we get an "Access Denied" error.
+    *   **Demonstrating Access Denied:** Our lab shows that if we try to run `aws s3api create-bucket` with the `--profile s3` (the IAM User profile), we get an "Access Denied" error.
 This highlights the difference in permissions between the user and the assumed role.

 7.  **Accessing the AWS Console (Optional):**